tdooms/bilinear-interp/draft.md

 so the eigenvectors $q_i$ act as a set of linear "kernels".
 By keeping the large magnitude eigenvalues (typically a small percentage) we can get a low rank approximation of the interaction matrices.

 ### The MNIST digit basis
 As an example of interpreting bilinear layers, we trained a bilinear model to classify handwritten digits in the MNIST dataset [training details in Appendix].
-To have clear input and output features we used a single bilinear layer with a final linear readout, which we can use as $W_\text{out}$ to transform into the digit feature basis.
+To have clear input and output features we used a single bilinear layer with a final linear readout, which we can use as the unembedding $U$ to transform into the digit feature basis.

 For each digit $d$, the interaction matrix $Q_{ij}^{(d)} = \tilde{B}_{dij}$ involves interactions between many pairs of input pixels.
 Given the 2d structure of the inputs, it's easier to interpret the eigenvectors of $Q$ which are themselves 2d images, instead of parsing the interactions between pixels directly.
 The figure below shows the top 3 positive and negative eigenvectors for each digit.
 It's clear that the positive eigenvectors (top rows) capture features we might expect: circular curves for 0, a straight line for 1, parallel vertical lines for 4, a horizontal line for 5, etc.